Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Sequence Modeling for Offline RL with Data Corruption

 \subsubsection{Embedding Dropout}

-In the setting of data corruption, corrupted states, actions, and rewards can supply shifted inputs or erroneous features to the model.
-This can lead to a performance drop if the model overfits to particular harmful features.
-Therefore, learning a robust representation is important to enhance the model's resilience against data corruption scenario.
-To achieve this, we employ embedding dropout, which encourages the model to learn more robust embedding representations and avoid overfitting \citep{merity2017regularizing}.
+In the context of data corruption, corrupted states, actions, and rewards can introduce shifted inputs or erroneous features to the model.
+This can lead to a performance drop if the model overfits these harmful features.
+Therefore, developing a robust representation is crucial to enhance the model's resilience against data corruption.

+Several studies~\citep{carroll2022uni,hu2023decision} utilize element-wise masking to learn robust representations by randomly masking state, return-to-go, or action elements in a trajectory, leveraging the redundancy in the trajectory's information. \textbf{However, we discovered that corrupted trajectories contain less redundant information.
+Discarding raw elements directly can lead to notable information loss, ultimately resulting in decreased performance (see~\cref{fig:rdt_explain}(a)).} To address this, we propose randomly dropping dimensions in the feature space rather than masking raw elements.
+Specifically, we employ embedding dropout, which encourages the model to learn more robust embedding representations while preventing overfitting \citep{merity2017regularizing}.

-To clarify, we define three hidden embeddings after the linear projection layer as $h_{R_t}$, $h_{s_t}$, and $h_{a_t}$, represented as:
+To clarify, we define three hidden embeddings after the linear projection layer as $h_{R_t}$, $h_{s_t}$, and $h_{a_t}$, formulated as:

 Here, $\phi_R$, $\phi_s$, and $\phi_a$ denote linear projection layers on different elements, while $\phi_t(t)$ represents the time-step embedding.
 Subsequently, we apply randomized dimension dropping on these feature embeddings, resulting in the corresponding masked feature embeddings as follows: